aritra90/CluStrat/SimulatedAlleleCode/final_Git_CluStrat/README.md

 ```

 ## Output
 * The output of CluStrat_wrapper.py are the chromosome number, SNP rsIDs and p-values from ridge regression.
+The format is the following:
 ```
 chrom SNPs p-values
 3 rs2875479 1.2204460492567813e-16